gh-hazhang/scripts/README.md

 # scripts
-This repo include all the GH project scripts.
+This repo includes all the GH project scripts.